Bellamonte/beurer_daylight_lamps/README.md

 For  example, from Terminal plugin:
 ```
 cd /config/custom_components
-git clone https://github.com/Bellamonte/ha_beurer ha_beurer
+git clone https://github.com/Bellamonte/beurer_daylight_lamps beurer_daylight_lamps
 ```

 ## Setup
-After installation, you should find Beurer under the Configuration -> Integrations -> Add integration.
+After installation, you should find "Beurer Daylight Lamps" under the Configuration -> Integrations -> Add integration.

-The setup step includes discovery which will list out all Beurer lights discovered.
+The setup step includes discovery which will list out all Beurer daylight lamps discovered.
 The setup will validate connection by toggling the selected light.
 Make sure your light is in-sight to validate this.

-The setup needs to be repeated for each light.
+The setup needs to be repeated for each lamp.

 ## Features
-1. Discovery: Automatically discover Beurer based lights without manually hunting for Bluetooth MAC address
+1. Discovery: Automatically discover Beurer daylight lamps without manually hunting for Bluetooth MAC address
 2. On/Off/RGB/Brightness support
-3. Multiple light support
+3. Multiple lamp support
 4. Light modes (Rainbow, Pulse, Forest, ..) as found in the app

 ## Known issues